mayurbhagat112/car_price_prediction/README.md

 # car_price_prediction

-# this is notebook for car price prediction in that
+# This is notebook for car price prediction in that:

-1)data preprocessing
+ 🧹 data preprocessing

+ Handling missing value
+ fill the outlier
+ feature selection

 🧠 Model Building